 Hardware For ML and DL

 DL operates multiple processes together while ML needs to do a lot of filtering and searching.
 These functions take up computational power.
 The hardware (e.g., computer) on which it runs must do its normal processing and also handle this additional load.
-This is solved by a process known as hardware acceleration.
+This is solve by a process known as hardware acceleration.
 This entails using the graphics processing unit (GPU) for e.g., gaming, which needs greater computational power to allow the central processing unit (CPU) to focus on daily tasks.

-CPUs can carry out a variety of tasks, whereas the GPU has been created for graphics specifically.
+CPUs can carry out a variety of tasks, whereas the GPU has been create for graphics specifically.
 The latter has many more processing cores than the former.
 A GPU can execute thousands of computations per clock cycle, compared to the CPU which manages a maximum of four.
 That is not to say that the GPU can replace the CPU, which has more diverse capabilities without the speed.
 The CPU can determine which tasks the GPU performs.
 For example, facial recognition is more suited to the GPU.

 Upgrading Your PC

-You can add a graphics card to your existing PC for hardware acceleration.
+Also you can add a graphics card to your existing PC for hardware acceleration.
 Indeed, this became popular with gamers and boosted the upgrade market.
 However, while adding a GPU will affect speed positively, it is not possible to predict to what degree it will do this.
 If the CPU was not able to handle its load effectively, a GPU might not solve the problem.
-Both GPU and CPU are reliant on other hardware components, and these must be matched correctly to work properly.
+Both GPU and CPU are reliant on other hardware components, and these must be match correctly to work properly.
 Therefore, it is better to consider getting a new PC that comes with a GPU, such as the Intel Arc graphics that came out in 2022 and is certainly a game-changer.
 You can read more at lenovo.com.

 AI, ML, and DL have a long way to still go in their development.
 However, the right hardware must be match to manage all the required tasks.